askuznetsov/hello-github-actions/README.md

-## Welcome to hello-github actions.
+## Welcome to hello-github actions!